andrei1058/docs/docs/BedWars1058/configuration/shop.md

   tower:
     enable: true
     material: CHEST
+  # Here you configure the "Bridge Egg"
+  bridge-egg:
+    material: EGG
+    # The block used for the bridge.
+    # Use "TEAM_WOOL" for the buyer's team wool.
+    block: TEAM_WOOL
+    # Delay in ticks between block placement.
+    delay: 2
+    # The amount of blocks to place.
+    blocks: 20

 # This is not a shop category
 # This section contains the items you receive at the quick-buy shop category by default